Middle Child (PnB Rock and XXXTentacion song): Composition

 The song finds PnB Rock and XXXTentacion trading "melodious bars" over a "distinctly trap soundscape".
 In the chorus, Rock reflects on his difficult childhood life, being the middle child of his family, and his legal trouble as a teenager.
 XXX boasts about having lots of money.

 Music video

 The official music video was released on August 8, 2019.
 Directed by Derek Pike, it depicts child versions of PnB Rock and XXXTentacion.
-They hang out on a porch while watching action on the street, and concoct a smoothie with chips, cream and a toy car, which they call "trap juice".
+They hang out on a porch while watching action on the street, and connect a smoothie with chips, cream and a toy car, which they call "trap juice".
 They sell it for $5 a cup in their front yard.
 The drink becomes a financial success and soon the rappers have bought new chains with their profits.
 At the end of the video, PnB Rock cross his arms in an "X" symbol, as a tribute to the late XXXTentacion.

 According to PnB Rock, he wanted the visual to be "fun and light-hearted" and remind him of the times he spent with XXXTentacion.
 He also received approval from X's mother Cleopatra Bernard to release the video.